legiosoft/guardhouse-sdk-dotnet/docs/SYSTEM_API.md

 });
 ```

+Calling `AddGuardhouseClient(...)` or `AddGuardhouseApiClients(...)` more than once is safe.
+The SDK registers its internal infrastructure once, and later configuration delegates continue to apply option values.

 ## Configuration Notes

 - `Authority` is used by the token client.
 - `ApiBaseUrl` is the base URL for the system API endpoints.
 - If `ApiBaseUrl` is omitted, the SDK falls back to `Authority`.
 - The intended scope for system API access is `AuthorizationConsts.Scopes.SystemApi` (`system_api`).
+- Split registration across shared startup code, tests, or feature modules without duplicating the SDK's internal DI services.

 ## Client Injection